 - Chapter 11 bankruptcy is usually filed by businesses.
 It allows them to continue functioning while they reorganize their debt.

-- Chapter 12 bankruptcy is only available to family farmers or family fisherman.
+- Chapter 12 bankruptcy is only available to family farmers or family fishermen.
 It gives them the opportunity to restructure their debts to avoid liquidation or foreclosure.
 Chapter 12 bankruptcy protection is very similar to Chapter 13 bankruptcy, but it provides more benefits to those filing.

 - Chapter 13 bankruptcy gives individuals the opportunity to come up with a plan to repay their debts over a period of three to five years.
-With Chapter 13 bankruptcy, individuals will still be required to pay some debts such as student loans or a mortgage lien.
+With Chapter 13 bankruptcy, individuals will still be required to pay some debts such as student loans or mortgage lien.
 A person may file for Chapter 13 bankruptcy repeatedly if necessary, but each filing will appear on their credit report.
 Additionally, declaring Chapter 13 bankruptcy now makes it more difficult to file under Chapter 7 bankruptcy later.

 Chapter 7 bankruptcy and Chapter 11 bankruptcy are by far the most common, but it’s still very important that you consult with legal aid before making a decision about your bankruptcy status.
 At the law firm of Groce & DeArmon, we can help you make an informed decision about the repayment of your debt so you can feel confident that you are doing what is best for yourself and your family.
-Please call our bankruptcy lawyer today to schedule a consultation.
+Please call our bankruptcy lawyer at (417) 862-3706 to schedule a consultation.